The Banking of the Future

 Open Finance represents a particularly promising digital field of the future because the financial data from banks is incredibly rich and valuable.
 Account data provides insights into the consumption, behaviour, and preferences of users.
 Integration of data sources into digital solutions usually takes place via API interfaces (application programming interface).

 Technical effort is minimised as a result, while services can be obtained as-a-service from third-party providers (“API economy”).
 The Open Finance trend is currently enjoying considerable success on the international stage.
-The United Kingdom is the leading European country in this respect, with the number of regulated third-party providers growing by 47 percent per year (average annual growth rate between September 2019 and March 2021).
+In Europe (including Great Britain), the number of regulated third-party providers increased from 133 in Q1 2019 to 556 in Q2 2023.
+According to prognoses, the worldwide market for Open Banking will increase by 26.8 percent(CAGR) on average each year until 2030.

 Open to Innovation: New Options for Customers